Brooklyn Spousal Support Lawyer

 If you need counsel for your spousal-support matters, contact us today.

 Whether you anticipate paying or receiving spousal maintenance, Coffinas & Lusthaus, P.C. can make a compelling case that advances your financial interests.
 Today, more than ever, you need a law firm that stays ahead of the curve in this rapidly changing area of family law.
-For over 25 years, Coffinas & Lusthaus, P.C. has done more than obtain fair results under the law: We've impacted the way the law works in order to achieve fair results.
+For almost 30 years, Coffinas & Lusthaus, P.C. has done more than obtain fair results under the law: We've impacted the way the law works in order to achieve fair results.

 How Can I Get Spousal Maintenance in New York?

 From the moment a couple separates, the spouse who has been dependent on the high-earning spouse can be at a disadvantage.
-At Coffinas & Lusthaus, P.C., we've seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
+At Coffinas & Lusthaus, P.C., we have seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
 The surest remedy for these tactics is an order of pendente lite (temporary) maintenance.
 Coffinas & Lusthaus, P.C. has been able to obtain temporary support that allowed dependent spouses to meet all their bills, including amounts for legal fees, so they could contest their divorce on a level playing field.

 A final order for spousal maintenance is available in cases of legal separation, uncontested divorce, and contested divorce.
-If you're hoping to negotiate a settlement agreement, our Brooklyn family law attorneys have the knowledge of the law and experience at trial to anticipate how a court would likely rule.
+If you are hoping to negotiate a settlement agreement, our Brooklyn family law attorneys have the knowledge of the law and experience at trial to anticipate how a court would likely rule.
 Our strong, principled negotiations lead to consistently favorable results.
 When it's necessary to litigate this issue, Coffinas & Lusthaus, P.C. has the skill and tenacity to secure a fair outcome.